-While AANA staff are pleased to discuss the options that CRNAs have with regards to achieving more MIPS points to improve your overall MIPS composite score, the AANA cannot determine which measures may or may not apply to your specific practice needs.
+While AANA staff are pleased to discuss the options CRNAs have with regards to achieving more MIPS points to improve your overall MIPS composite score, the AANA cannot determine which measures may or may not apply to your specific practice needs.
 It is up to the individual clinician or group to determine which measures are eligible to your practice.
 Each QCDR is responsible for their measures and data specifications, which vary by vendor.
-To begin planning, CRNAs are encouraged to review the list of Anesthesia-related QCDRs to review the measures offered by each vendor as soon as possible.
-In recognizing that time is needed to plan for quality and improvement activity reporting, CMS is making efforts to approve QCDR measures prior to the start of the calendar year.
-CMS does not post QCDR measure specifications on their website; therefore, contact your preferred QCDR to obtain their measure specifications.
+To begin planning, CRNAs are encouraged to examine the list of Anesthesia-related QCDR and review the measures offered by each vendor as soon as possible.
+In recognizing that time is needed to plan for MIPS reporting, CMS is making efforts to approve QCDR measures prior to the start of the calendar year.
+However, CMS does not post QCDR measure specifications on its website; therefore, contact your preferred QCDR to obtain their measure specifications.

 How is data collected and submitted to a QCDR or registry?

 How much time and effort does it take to participate in a QCDR or registry?